kelude/docs/docs/lemp/mysql.md

 The `mysql_secure_installation` script will fail if you don't first set up a password for the `root` user.
 To fix this, change the authentication plugin from `auth_socket` to `mysql_native_password`.

-1. Log in to the MySQL shell using `sudo`
+1. Log in to the MySQL shell using `sudo`:

    ```bash
    sudo mysql
    ```

-2. Alter the root user
+2. Alter the `root` user:

    ```sql
    ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'your_password';